galaxyproject/galaxy-hub/content/news/2024-11-28-deNBI-all-hands/index.md

 For more details, the complete agenda of the All Hands Meeting can be found [here](https://www.denbi.de/images/Events/Agendaentwurf_All_Hands_2024_V6.pdf).

-The Team had a good time in Berlin and nice interactions with other German Bioinformatic researchers !
+The Team had a good time in Berlin and nice interactions with other German Bioinformatic researchers!